rubiculite/COVID-19/README.md

 ---

-*The data is obtained from the Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE) <a href="https://github.com/CSSEGISandData/COVID-19">COVID-19 submodule</a>.
+*The data is obtained from the Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE) <a href="https://github.com/CSSEGISandData/COVID-19">COVID-19 repo</a>, which included here as a submodule.